carlhenrikrolf/microtonOS/README.md

 At first glance, microtonOS is ticking all the boxes.
 It is screen-free, and, at its height, visual feedback is a somewhat culture-agnostic geometric representation of the tuning system.
 The microtonOS code can be readily adapted to work with a minimum hardware requirement of 1 midi controller + 1 Linux computer.
+Below is a brief demo of maqam saba in 9ed3/2 tuning on piano.

 https://github.com/user-attachments/assets/df7541df-ebf6-41b0-8a2d-45e2938c4093